SpookTM/setorian-cityrp/README.md

 # setorian-cityrp

-I will be leaving to the military so I won't be able to help with any problems also I'm not a developer so don't send me error messages especting me to fix it.
-You are free to do as you please with the code provided all I ask is that you leave the credited names and do not resell any of this code to some that would be real sucmmy of you!
+I will be leaving for the military, so I won't be able to help with any problems.
+Also, I'm not a developer, so don't send me error messages expecting me to fix them.
+You are free to do as you please with the code provided.
+All I ask is that you leave the credited names and do not resell any of this code, as that would be really scummy of you!